kellifeeser/ksu-paired-amplicon-workflow/docs/github_AlphaBetaGamma_BySite.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 \
 \

 [Impact of site on explainable variability of beta dispersions:]{.underline}

 Permuted $F$ = 14.104\

 Calculated $R^2$ = 0.391\

+Site had a significant influence on bacterial community variance, explaining a calculated 39.1% of the beta dispersion variability (permuted $F$ = 14.104).\
 \

 [**Post-hoc: compute Tukey HSD**]{.underline}\